-The control panel on the SC825TQ-R740LPB provides you with system monitoring and control.
-LEDs indicate system power, HDD activity, network activity, system information and power supply failure.
-A main power button and a system reset button are also included.
-In addition, two USB ports have been incorporated into the control panel to provide front side USB access.
+The control panel on the SuperServer 6037R-TXRF provides you with system monitoring and control.
+LEDs indicate system power, HDD activity, network activity, system overheat and power supply failure.
+The main power button and a system reset button are also located here.